Multi-Scale Adaptive Network for Single Image Denoising: Related Work

 \subsection{Single Image Denoising}

 In general, most existing single image denoising approaches could be categorized as prior- and learning-based methods.
-Prior-based methods are based on some priors from natural images, such as local smoothing~\cite{iterative}, self-similarity~\cite{bilateral, bm3d, wnnm}, sparsity~\cite{trilateral, its} and so on.
-For instance, BM3D~\cite{bm3d} aggregates noisy pixels by transforming the 3D stack of non-local similar patches and employing a shrinkage function to obtain sparse coefficients.
+Prior-based methods are based on some priors from natural images, such as local smoothing~\cite{iterative}, self-similarity~\cite{bilateral, bm3d, wnnm}, and sparsity~\cite{trilateral, its}.
+For instance, BM3D~\cite{bm3d} eliminates noisy pixels by transforming the 3D stack of non-local similar patches and employing a shrinkage function to obtain sparse coefficients.
 WNNM~\cite{wnnm} introduced a low-rank weight coefficient based on the nuclear norm minimization and exploited the non-local similar image patches to remove noise.
 Different from prior-based methods that heavily rely on handcrafted priors, learning-based methods learn the mapping from the noisy image to the clean image in an end-to-end manner.
-In recent, a large number of methods have been proposed and achieved state-of-the-art performance~\cite{sadnet, clearer, deamnet, dncnn, ffdnet}.
+In recent, a large number of methods have been proposed and achieved state-of-the-art performance~\cite{sadnet, cbdnet, deamnet, uformer, restormer}.
 For example, MemNet~\cite{memnet} proposed a persistent memory network to fuse both short- and long-term memories for capturing different levels of information.
 FFDNet~\cite{ffdnet} enhanced the denoising network for non-uniform noise by using the noise level map.
-Non-local attention~\cite{nla} was designed to exploit the image self-similarity, and NLRN~\cite{nlrn} incorporated this attention mechanism into a recurrent neural network for image recovery.
-RNAN~\cite{rnan} proposed a residual non-local attention network to overcome the challenge caused by the uneven information distribution in noisy images.
-CBDNet~\cite{cbdnet} trained a denoising network through a more realistic noise model and real-world noisy-clean image pairs.
+Non-local attention~\cite{nla} was designed to exploit the image self-similarity, and NLRN~\cite{nlrn} incorporated it into a recurrent neural network.
+SADNet~\cite{sadnet} proposed residual spatial-adaptive block and multi-scale context block to constitute a denoising network.
 DeamNet~\cite{deamnet} introduced an adaptive consistency prior and designed an interpretable deep denoising network.
+With the rise of vision Transformers, Uformer~\cite{uformer} proposed a U-shape Transformer based on the locally-enhanced window Transformer block and multi-scale restoration modulator.
+Restormer~\cite{restormer} introduced the channel-based self-attention and gating mechanism to implement an efficient Transformer.

-Different from the aforementioned methods, MSANet proposed three neural blocks, \textit{i.e.}, AFeB, AMB, and AFuB, to constitute the scale-specific subnetworks corresponding to different scale features for adapting their varying characteristics.
+Different from the aforementioned methods, MSANet proposed three neural blocks, \textit{i.e.}, AFeB, AMB, and AFuB, by simultaneously considering the within-scale characteristics and the cross-scale complementarity, to constitute the scale-specific subnetworks corresponding to different scale features for adapting their varying characteristics.